Blackoutburst/Wally/README.md

 # HitW-discord-bot
-A bot for track player PB in HitW on Hypixel
+A bot for tracking player personnal best in Hole in the Wall on Hypixel

-Nothing much to say for now we'll see if the project is gonna live or not
+i'll make a better readme later